 It has a stiff hinge that calls for two hands to have it open, a feature that is common in the notebook design.
 The laptop has a 4-cell 60 Watt Hour battery that can give you up to 5 hours of battery life but expect less if you are gaming hence you should not stray far away from the sockets.

-The laptop has good connectivity as it comes with one USB 2.0 port and two USB 3.0 ports for transfer of your data.
-Notably missing is a Type-C port which is a forward looking feature seen on recently released laptops.
-It also has a 4-in-1 SD & MMC media card reader, a full size HDMI port for connecting to larger screen, a Gigabit Ethernet jack and has a built-in 802.11ac Wi-Fi for wireless networking and Bluetooth 4.0 technology.
+The laptop has good connectivity as it comes with one USB 2.0 port and two USB 3.0 ports for the transfer of your data.
+Notably missing is a Type-C port which is a forward-looking feature seen on recently released laptops.
+It also has a 4-in-1 SD & MMC media card reader, a full-size HDMI port for connecting to a larger screen, a Gigabit Ethernet jack and has a built-in 802.11ac Wi-Fi for wireless networking and Bluetooth 4.0 technology.

 There is also a Kensington Lock Slot and a combo mic/headphone audio jack.
 There is no built-in DVD optical drive perhaps in a bid of making the laptop as light as possible.
 There is a 720p webcam above the display with dual microphones that you can use to make video calls using programs like Skype.

 Most laptops stumble when it comes to speakers thereby making the listening experience less enjoyable.
-But Lenovo seems to have perfected on this as the Ideapad comes with 2x 2-watt JBL speakers and a 3-watt subwoofer that are loud with a rich sound.
+But Lenovo seems to have perfected this as the Lenovo IdeaPad comes with 2x 2-watt JBL speakers and a 3-watt subwoofer that are loud with a rich sound.
 The sound does not distort even at high volume levels.

-The laptop has a full size keyboard that has a red backlighting, a numeric pad and a track pad that is spacious with integrated click buttons.
-The typing experience on the keyboard is good, however being a gaming laptop it could have done better if it had a deeper travel length on the keys.
+The laptop has a full-size keyboard that has red backlighting, a numeric pad, and a trackpad that is spacious with integrated click buttons.
+The typing experience on the keyboard is good, however, being a gaming laptop it could have done better if it had a deeper travel length on the keys.

-The machine uses integrated NVIDIA GeForce 960M Graphics card, an upgrade from the GTX 860M graphics card in the Lenovo Y50.
-The GTX 960M is not powerful enough to handle games at 4K UHD resolution, especially modern day games but it is perfect for handling 1080p gaming with medium-high graphic settings.
-The system has 256GB SSD that offers quick boot time, loading of games and access to your data.
+The machine uses an integrated NVIDIA GeForce 960M Graphics card, an upgrade from the GTX 860M graphics card in the Lenovo Y50.
+The GTX 960M is not powerful enough to handle games at 4K UHD resolution, especially modern-day games but it is perfect for handling 1080p gaming with medium-high graphic settings.
+The system has a 256GB SSD that offers quick boot time, loading of games, and access to your data.

 It also plays The Division well at medium settings running at between 55-60fps.
 The fans on the Lenovo help to keep it cool, when playing games, you can hear them spin but they are barely heard if you increase the speaker volume.

-The Lenovo Y700 combines an impressive audio and a bright display to offer some good gaming performance and multimedia but if in need of a gorgeous display, customizable lighting and a longer battery life then you could consider the MSI GV62 8RD-275 with a few more bucks.
+The Lenovo Y700 combines impressive audio and a bright display to offer some good gaming performance and multimedia but if in need of a gorgeous display, customizable lighting, and longer battery life then you could consider the MSI GV62 8RD-275 with a few more bucks.

-However, if you want to get value for every cent you spend on a gaming laptop, then it is worth to consider our Editors’ Choice, the Acer Predator Helios 300 PH315-52-78VL.
+However, if you want to get value for every cent you spend on a gaming laptop, then it is worth considering our Editors’ Choice, the Acer Predator Helios 300 gaming laptop.